The Best Peephole Camera for Apartments and Rentals

 I’m yet to see a peephole camera that supports HDR, which means the video quality is never going to be the best when you have a person standing with strong light in the background such as a streetlight or the afternoon sun.

 Peephole or doorbell?

 The other key difference you’ll note is the outdoor design of the door peephole camera.
 This can either be made to look like a regular peephole or have a larger housing to accommodate a doorbell as well.

 Having the doorbell is nice, but it makes the camera more obvious, and you might need to keep it more discrete depending on your apartment situation.

 Keep in mind the peephole only models generally don’t have night vision capability as this requires extra hardware alongside the camera.
 This makes them essentially a digital door viewer, and like a conventional peephole you’ll need exterior lighting to see much at night.

-About the Ring Peephole Cam
+Best Overall - Ring Peephole Cam

 Frequently Asked Questions